tyottodekiru/k8s-playground-app/README.md

 ## 🏗️ Architecture

-The application consists of four main controllers:
+The application consists of five main controllers:

 1. **App Controller**: Web interface, OAuth authentication, and WebSocket terminal connections
 2. **Generator Controller**: Creates new k8s environments (DinD pods) based on user requests
 3. **Collector Controller**: Periodically checks for expired environments and marks them for cleanup
 4. **Killer Controller**: Terminates environments that have been marked for shutdown
+5. **Logging Controller**: Handles application logging and monitoring with persistent storage

+### Infrastructure Components

+- **Redis**: Message queue system for inter-controller communication
+- **NFS Server**: Shared storage for DinD environments

 All controllers communicate through a Redis queue system, ensuring scalable and reliable operation.